ishanverma123/DevOpSec/README.md

 - .github/workflows/ci-cd.yml

-Pipeline summary:
+Pipeline Overview:

-1. CI job builds backend and frontend on pushes/PRs.
+1. CI builds the front and back end of the application as code gets pushed or PRs created.
-2. Backend CD packages backend and deploys to Elastic Beanstalk via S3 artifact.
+2. Continuous Deployment - Backend: Backend is packaged and deployed to AWS Elastic Beanstalk through S3 artifact.
-3. Frontend CD builds Vite assets and syncs frontend/dist to S3.
+3. Continuous Deployment - Frontend: Vite assets are built and the assets are synced to S3 from frontend/dist.

-Expected GitHub secrets include AWS credentials, region, Elastic Beanstalk settings, frontend bucket, and API base URL.
+Assumed GitHub secrets: AWS access credentials, AWS region, AWS Elastic Beanstalk configuration, S3 bucket for front-end, and base URL for API.

-## Deployment Notes
+## Deployment Guidelines

-- Backend: AWS Elastic Beanstalk.
+- Backend - AWS Elastic Beanstalk.
-- Frontend: S3 static hosting.
+- Frontend - S3 static website hosting.
-- Configure backend CORS_ORIGIN to include your S3 website origin.
+- The CORS_ORIGIN for the backend must include the origin of the S3 website.

-## Documentation
+## Documentation Files

 - docs/step-1-project-structure.md
 - docs/step-2-database-schema.md